DahaoTang/DahaoTang.github.io/README.md

 ## Introduction

 Welcome to the GitHub repository for my personal website, [dahaotang.com](https://dahaotang.com).
 This repository hosts the source code for the third iteration (v4) of the site.
-The design philosophy focuses on simplicity and providing optimal viewing on devices of varying screen sizes.

 ## Tech Stack